David-Van-Dyne/used-tires/DEPLOYMENT.md

 **Required - Database Connection**:
 ```
 Key: DATABASE_URL
-Value: [paste the Internal Database URL you copied from step 2]
+Value: [paste the Internal Database URL you copied in step 1]
 ```
+The value should look like: `postgresql://username:password@dpg-xxxxx-internal/databasename`

 **Required - Admin Credentials**:
 ```